Scripture Alone – Why the Bible Is Our Final Authority | She's a Theologian: Learning to Know God as Christian Women

 “But isn’t it dangerous to interpret Scripture on our own?
 Shouldn’t we rely on the church to tell us what it means?”

 We are not alone when we read Scripture.
 God gave pastors and teachers to the church for our good (Eph 4:11), and the fellowship of believers helps guard us from error.
 But no church tradition or leader has authority above God’s Word.
 Even Paul urged believers to test what they heard (Acts 17:11; Gal 1:8).
-We do not reject guidance.
-We reject replacing Scripture with other voices.

 “Sola Scriptura has led to division.
 If everyone interprets for themselves, will there ever be unity?”